 In addition to the study and research opportunities above, Gaines Fellows are active in ongoing community engagement initiatives including discussions with community leaders, visits to local landmarks, dinners, trivia nights and more.
 The fellows also participate in a four-day trip to New York City and are provided access to the Gaines Center facilities, including a student lounge, and can access financial support for travel and research opportunities.

-The application for the Gaines Fellowship is open now and interested applicants are invited to attend one of three upcoming virtual information sessions.
+The application for the Gaines Fellowship is open now and interested applicants are invited to attend one of two upcoming virtual information sessions.
 Times and registration information for these sessions is as follows:

 Gaines Fellowship applications will be accepted through Feb.
-6, 2023.
-To view the application, click here.
+5, 2024.
+APPLY HERE.

 Devoted to refining an appreciation for the humanities in students and faculty, the Gaines Center embraces varied paths of knowledge, and particularly strives to integrate creative work with traditional academic learning.
 The Gaines Fellowship was designed to enrich the undergraduate experience in the humanities at a time when science and technology are dominant.
 Fellows receive an enhanced understanding of human condition through the humanities while developing an interest in the public issues of their immediate community and world.